shaikyounus/websitereactjs/content/featured/ReadmeStats/index.md

 showInProjects: true
 ---

-A real estate listings website built with python django bootstrap.
+A real estate listings website built using Python Django framework.
 This website bring convenience to buyers and exposure to sellers.
 Buyers can view property images, features and can enquiry before they ever need to schedule a live tour.
 Sellers who post their homes on these sites benefit for the same reason; hundreds or thousands of prospective buyers can view their home online without needing to walk through.
 Realtors can advertise on the website to generate leads.
 Admin Panel monitors the Realtors, Property listings and the buyers.